Helping local retail economies thrive

 The Challenge

 Design of the platform was already underway when I came aboard.
-The company had researched e-commerce platforms and customer behavior and drafted screens as a proof-of-concept.
-But it needed help refining its designs and developing additional screens to build a prototype for testing.
+The El Locale startup had researched e-commerce platforms and customer behavior and drafted screens as a proof-of-concept.
+But it needed help refining designs and developing additional screens to build a prototype for testing.

 My Role